Steve's Lava Chicken

-"Steve's Lava Chicken" is a song performed by Jack Black from the soundtrack for A Minecraft Movie (2025).
-It is used as a jingle for a scene where Black's character in the film, Steve, cooks a live chicken by pouring lava onto it.
+"Steve's Lava Chicken" is a song performed by American actor and musician Jack Black from the soundtrack for A Minecraft Movie (2025).
+A novelty song, it is used as a jingle for a scene where Black's character in the film, Steve, cooks a live chicken by pouring lava onto it.
 The song was co-written by Black and the film's director Jared Hess, and is 34 seconds long.
 The song broke several records—particularly in the United States and the United Kingdom—as the shortest song to chart on the Billboard Hot 100 and the UK Singles Chart respectively.
 It also charted in multiple other countries.
 It has been certified gold by the Recording Industry Association of America and silver by the British Phonographic Industry.

 Background and release

 "Steve's Lava Chicken" is used in a scene in A Minecraft Movie where Steve—a character portrayed in the film by Black—showcases a contraption he made that cooks live chickens in lava.
 The subject of the song is the cooked chicken resulting from the contraption.
 The song itself is about 34 seconds long, and was co-written by Black and the film's director Jared Hess.

 The soundtrack for A Minecraft Movie, including "Steve's Lava Chicken", was released on March 28, 2025, through WaterTower Music.
 A 50-second long clip from the film featuring the song, labeled by WaterTower as its official music video, was released on April 9, 2025.
-An EP by Black, "I...Am Steve", featuring an extended version of "Steve's Lava Chicken" along with other songs from the film's soundtrack, was released on April 18, 2025.
+An EP by Black, I...Am Steve, featuring an extended version of "Steve's Lava Chicken" along with other songs from the film's soundtrack, was released on April 18, 2025.
 The extended version is 1 minute and 15 seconds long.
 A remix of the "Steve's Lava Chicken" instrumental was added to Minecraft in June 2025 as a music disc, with players able to obtain the disc by killing a chicken jockey.